iannelsondev/resume/README.md

 ## SUMMARY

-Full-spectrum software engineer with over 15 years of development and analysis experience solving some of the nation’s most difficult problems inside of the Intelligence Community and U.S. Military.
+Full-spectrum solutions architect and analyst with over 20 years of development and analysis experience solving some of the nation’s most difficult problems inside of the Intelligence Community, U.S. Military and private sector.
 I pride myself on work ethic, a consistent commitment to learning new technologies and am passionate about working on challenging problems with others.

 ## SKILLS